syoyo/tinyexr/README.md

 * `zfpCompressionType` (uchar).
   * 0 = fixed rate compression
-  * 1 = precision based vaiable rate compression
+  * 1 = precision based variable rate compression
   * 2 = accuracy based variable rate compression

 And the one of following attributes must exist, depending on the `zfpCompressionType` value.